Skip to content

 Calculates all pair-wise column dependencies (by default mutual information).

-Create a new network dataset where nodes (rows) represent the original dataset's variables (its columns), and links represent dependencies between variables (i.e. associations/correlations, by default measures "mutual information").
+Create a new network dataset where nodes (rows) represent the original dataset's variables (its columns), and links represent dependencies between variables (i.e. associations/correlations).
+By default the step measures "mutual information" between variables.

 In effect, all pair-wise "correlations" between the original dataset's columns are calculated.
 A threshold is then applied to extract only the largest (most interesting) "correlations".
 These are then translated into network links between nodes representing the original variables.
 Each node/row in the new dataset will also contain information about its correlation with all other nodes (variables).